leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 ## Results

-Of course, having this coverage report is not a free pass to set on fire code that shows up in red in it.
+Having this coverage report is not a free pass to set on fire code that shows up in it.
 It's more like an inspirational map of things that we can remove.
-But, using it as map, the team was able to open ~20 pull requests which removed ~5k lines of useless code in very little time.
+Using it as map, the team was able to open ~20 pull requests which removed ~5k lines of useless code in a very short time.

 I'm happy with this result and looking forward to generate more reports and remove even more code.

 How about you?
-What are your strategies to safely delete code?
+What are your strategies to safely delete useless code?

 [ContaAzul]: http://contaazul.com
 [JaCoCo]: https://github.com/jacoco/jacoco